Medical Statistics Basic Concepts Course

 Certificate of Completion & After Training Support

-Each participant receives a certificate of completion and ongoing after training support via phone, email and a weekly live questions and answers Webinar, Friday mornings 11-12 noon GMT.
+Each participant receives a certificate of completion and ongoing after training support via phone, email and screen sharing.

-In this lesson, you will be introduced to the role of statistics; exposed to the common statistical symbols that you may come across when reading literature and demonstrate the importance of knowing the types and levels of data measurement. – The Role of Statistics, Statistical Symbols, and Data Types.
+In this lesson, you will be introduced to the role of statistics; exposed to the common statistical symbols that you may come across when reading literature and understand the importance of data types and levels of data measurement.

 2- Descriptive Statistics